iamspd2/FEND/README.md

 # FEND

-This repo contains course materials and projects from Front End Nanodegree.
+This repository contains all the projects created while pursuing the Front End Nanodegree program offered by Udacity.